Basic Baked Egg Custard Recipe

 PLACE pan on rack in the center of a 350°F oven; pour very hot water into the pan (hot-water bath) to within 1/2 inch of top of cups.
 BAKE until knife inserted near center comes out clean, 25 to 30 minutes; centers will still be soft.
 REMOVE cups from water bath at once.
 COOL on wire rack 5 to 10 minutes.
 SERVE warm or refrigerate until cold.

 The creamy texture of this soft-set custard is so inviting, you could call it comfort food.
-It has a pleasant vanilla flavor complemented by cinnamon or nutmeg.
+This recipe for egg custard has a pleasant vanilla flavor complemented by cinnamon or nutmeg.
 Learn how to make egg custard with our insider tips and tricks.

 One-dish custard: Recipe can be baked in lightly greased 1-1/2 qt. soufflé or baking dish.
 Pour hot water to within 1 inch of top of dish.
 Increase baking time to 35 to 40 minutes.